 Image credit: KavalenkavaVolha via Canva Pro

 From the mythic sights in Athens to the coastal wonders of Santorini and Mykonos, it’s no surprise Greece remains a crowd favourite that needs no introduction.
-It’s also a relatively new addition to the growing list of countries for digital nomads, having launched the Greek Digital Nomad Visa in September 2021.
-This allows non-EU citizens to live and work in the country for a year, with the option to extend for another year.
+It’s also one of the European countries welcoming digital nomads.
+With its Greek Digital Nomad Visa, non-EU citizens get to live and work in the country for a year, with the option to extend for another year.
 To be eligible, one must be working for a company/client based outside Greece, or own a business registered overseas.

 Average broadband internet speed: 42.79Mbps